oracle/node-oracledb/doc/api.md

 [`pool.logStatistics()`](#poollogstatistics) to monitor pool usage.
 The pool attributes should be adjusted to handle the desired workload within the bounds of resources available to Node.js and the database.

+When the values of `poolMin` and `poolMax` are the same, and you are using Oracle Client 18c (or later), then `poolIncrement` can be set greater than zero.
+This changes how a [homogeneous pool](#createpoolpoolattrshomogeneous) grows when the number of [connections established](#proppoolconnectionsopen) has become lower than `poolMin`, for example if network issues have caused connections to become unusable and they have been dropped from the pool.
+Setting `poolIncrement` greater than 1 in this scenario means the next `pool.getConnection()` call that needs to grow the pool will initiate the creation of multiple connections.
+That `pool.getConnection()` call will not return until the extra connections have been created, so there is an initial time cost.
+However it can allow subsequent connection requests to be immediately satisfied.
+In this growth scenario, a `poolIncrement` of 0 is treated as 1.

 Make sure any firewall, [resource manager][101] or user profile [`IDLE_TIME`][100] does not expire idle connections, since this will require